Slidytights/Cartoon-pairs-MS2/readme.md

 ### UX

-- New players want to feel positive when they see the site.
+1. New players want to feel positive when they see the site.
-- Players want an easy to navigate experience.
+2. Players want an easy to navigate experience.
-- Players want to easily understand hoe the game works.
+3. Players want to easily understand how the game works.
-- Players will want to return and play again and again.
+4. Players will want to return and play again and again.
-- All players want a visually pleasing game and site.
+5. All players want a visually pleasing game and site.
-- All players want uplifting music to make the game feel positive.
+6. All players want uplifting music to make the game feel positive.
-- Players will think back to their experience and feel good inside.
+7. Players will think back to their experience and feel good inside.

 ## The game will achieve this by: